dib-lab/2020-paper-sourmash-gather/manuscript.md

 to be highlighted)

 ## Gather works surprisingly well and matches simple data structures

+We next ask, what is a minimal collection of genomes necessary to explain the content of a metagenome?
+This problem can be framed bioinformatically as asking, for a given metagenome $M$, what is the smallest collection of genomes in the database $D$ to which all mappable reads in $M$ will be mapped.
+That is, it is the smallest collection of genomes that explain the observed reads, absent reads for which there is no reference genome.

+If we treat both $M$ and all the genomes in $D$ as colletions of k-mers, this problem can be framed as a set covering problem: find the minimum set $\{ G_n \}$ of genomes in $D$ such that the intersection of the k-mers in $M$ and the union of k-mers across $\{G_n\}$ equals the intersection of k-mers in $M$ with the union of k-mers in $D$.

+The gather algorithm implements the greedy min-set-cover solution to this problem; this is a a known polynomial-time approximation algorithm.

+Taxonomic results suggest that this is a pretty good approach.

+Our implementation of gather does not currently select the set of smallest genomes, but rather the smallest set of genomes.
+If there are two genomes with equal containment of the k-mers, it is arbitrary as to which one is chosen.

 gather is a straightforward algorithm for "decomposing" compositional data.
 It can take advantage of efficient data structures for containment